|Highlights||Credit Card Feature|

 |Credit Card||Features||Intro APR||Regular APR||Annual Fee||Why we like it||We least like||t_cc_credit_required||Related links|

 We least like

 |Related Links Read our review of Southwest Rapid Rewards® Premier Credit Card or view more details of Southwest Rapid Rewards® Premier Credit Card.
 See more Chase credit cards.|

 Things We Like About Southwest Rapid Rewards® Premier Credit Card

-Get 25,000 bonus points after spending $1,000 on purchases in the first 3 months.
-This is a great bonus for first-time cardmembers as 25,000 points can be redeemed for as many as 1 round trip on Southwest, depending on your destination and the cost of flights at the time you redeem your points for travel.
+The bonus offer.
+You earn 50,000 bonus points after you spend $2,000 on purchases in the first 3 months your account is open.
+This is a great bonus for first-time cardmembers as 50,000 points can be redeemed towards multiple trips on Southwest depending on your destination and the cost of flights at the time you redeem your points for travel.

 No change fees.
 What if something crops up unexpectedly and you need to change your flight?
 No worries - you will not be charged any fee if you want to get your flight changed.
 Do note that you'll still have to pay for any differences in airfares should that apply.

 First and second bag checked in are free with Bags Fly Free®.
 This benefit will save you a lot of money when flying, especially now that many airlines charge you for checking in your luggage.
 Note though, that this isn't a perk which you get with this credit card.
 Southwest extends this great benefit to flyers in general, with or without this card.